 - Never take more than the dose recommended on the label.
 Taking too much paracetamol can cause damage to your liver.
 If you suspect that you or someone else might have taken an overdose of paracetamol, go to the accident and emergency department of your local hospital at once, even if you/they feel well.
 Take the container with you so that the doctor knows what has been taken.

-- If you forget to take a dose, do not worry.
+- If you forget to take a dose of paracetamol, do not worry.
 If you need it, take a dose as soon as you remember but do not take two doses together to make up for a forgotten dose.

 Getting the most from your treatment